-Away from the bustling city, Sembawang Park provides a wonderful view along the beach.
+Away from the bustling city, Sembawang Park provides a wonderful sunset view along the beach.
 This park is perfect for families and friends to get together and it is also a popular fishing spot.

 How to get there: Take bus 882 from Sembawang Interchange and alight after 11 bus stops.